 Jeanne Damas has been spotted sporting a circle woven bag.

-The leather-lined detail adds a personal touch to his bag.
+The intricate pattern adds a personal touch to this bag.

 A wide-brim bag creates easy access to your belongings.